A cooperative Escape-Room type puzzle, and the most challenging "Fast Forward" game

 The bottom line: what you need to know

 Where to get it?
-Fast Forward: FORTRESS is available from the publisher Stronghold Games (here).
+Fast Forward: FLEE is available from the publisher Stronghold Games (here).

 The complete list of Ender's "What you need to know and what people think about..." reviews: